 Firstly, is there such a thing as a perfect microphone?
 How would we know that it is perfect?

-Well, if you could record someone speaking, then play the recording back through a very accurate loudspeaker, probably an electrostatic, then you would have an excellent basic for a comparison test.
+Well, if you could record someone speaking, then play the recording back through a very accurate loudspeaker, probably an electrostatic, then you would have an excellent basis for a comparison test.

 Simply compare the sound coming from the loudspeaker, blindfold, with the real live sound of your voice artist.

 If you can't tell the difference, then the microphone is as perfect as it needs to be.

 If you want to buy a near-perfect microphone, then you might start with DPA products, which are widely regarded as being very accurate.

 But this isn't always the sound that we want.
 Usually we seek to achieve an up-front, 'larger than life' sound, for which imperfect microphones are often more appropriate.

 Microphones that do not strive too hard for perfection nearly always sound different to each other.
 Even seemingly identical samples of the same model can show a difference.

 So why do they sound different?

 Firstly, the size and shape of the microphone - objects that are larger in size than the wavelength of the sound that strikes them have an effect on that sound.
 So at higher frequencies, the microphone interacts with the sound field and changes the sound it is trying to pick up.